Powering Thriving Communities: Efficient Appliances for Climate Change Adaptation and Resilience

 Solar appliances drive economic growth

-For a smallholder farmer or business owner in sub-Saharan Africa, a single appliance can go a long way.
-A CLASP survey found that business owners in Uganda who purchased an off-grid refrigerator were able to increase their incomes twofold.
-For women especially, an appliance can be a major driver of income: In the Finance Facility’s pilot program, households where women purchased an appliance saw a 94% increase in average income.
-From selling cold drinks using a refrigerator-freezer to growing higher-value crops with a solar water pump, equitable access to reliable and affordable appliances can transform not only individual lives, but entire communities.
-A solar-powered appliance can reduce the physical strain attached to traditional working conditions, expand business opportunities, improve nutrition, and create local jobs.
+For women, an appliance can be a major driver of income.
+In the Finance Facility’s pilot program, households where women purchased an appliance saw incomes increase an average of 94%.
+From selling cold drinks using a refrigerator-freezer to growing high-value crops with a solar water pump, equitable access to reliable and affordable appliances can transform not only individual lives, but entire communities.
+Solar-powered appliances can reduce the physical strain attached to traditional working conditions, expand business opportunities, improve nutrition, and create local jobs.

-Three African appliances companies making an impact
+Three African appliance companies making an impact

 Baridi supplies solar-powered chilling technologies to smallholder farmers in Kenya, ensuring that their hard-earned produce remains fresh and market-ready.